A One-Hour of Workout or Mini Workouts Spread Throughout the Day? Which One Is the Best Option for You?

 Boosts Metabolism

 Research suggests that working out for an hour a day undoes all the good work you did in that hour of workout.
 The concept of 10,000 steps comes from the fact that you may not cross your 10,000 steps all at once.
 Instead, you need to keep adding your steps as the day progresses.
-For every half an hour you sit, you need to add some workout forms or movement to your schedule.
-Maybe it’s just a ten minutes walk after your meals.
+For every half an hour you sit, you need to add some workout forms or movements to your schedule.
+Maybe it’s just a ten-minute walk after your meals.

 Instant Results